%2F%2Fusers%2F8e4b05e5-c027-44ad-8cf2-684af0bacdb0%2Fratecard%2F201393712_22216914946325y75_3079929437796771337_n.jpg&w=1200&q=75)

 "Captain Colby and killin time fishing charters was such a great time!!
 My family (3 adults, 4 and 6 yr olds) had a great time and caught a ton of fish!
 Cap Colby was very knowledgeable with spots/fish/tips during trip and very attentive.
 As soon as a fish was on he was ready to help and as soon as a fish ate one of our hooks he was ready to get a new hook back on with little to no waiting!
 He even cleaned our fish and bagged them up for us.
 The mangrove snapper was SO good!
 We are excited to go again next year!" - Mariah

 Red Snapper: These crimson beauties are the crown jewels of the Gulf.
-Known for their firm, white flesh and sweet flavor, red snapper put up a good fight and make for some fantastic table fare.
-They typically hang out near reefs and structures, so when we drop lines for these guys, be ready for some arm-wrestling action.
-The best time to target them is during the federally regulated season, usually in the summer months.
-Anglers love the challenge of pulling these hard-fighters up from the depths.
+Known for their firm, white flesh and sweet flavor, Red Snapper put up a great fight and make for excellent table fare.
+They typically hang around reefs and structures, and can grow to impressive sizes.
+The best time to target them is during the open season, which usually runs from June to August.
+Anglers love the challenge of pulling these hard-fighting fish up from the depths.

 July 6, 2023